PayString/paystring-documentation/docs/best-practices.md

 * Better performance: The smaller key size also makes possible more compact implementations for a given level of security.
 This means faster cryptographic operations.
 ECC has very fast key generation and signature algorithms.

-* Efficient implementations: There are extremely efficient, compact hardware implementations available for ECC exponentiation operations, offering potential reductions in implementation footprint even beyond those due to the smaller key length alone.
+* Efficient implementations: ECC exponentiation operations have extremely efficient, compact hardware implementations available, and these offer potential reductions in the implementation footprint even beyond those due to the smaller key length alone.

 #### Key exchange recommendations